Counseling for Burnout

 Common Questions

 It’s normal to have reservations when you are thinking about something as significant as counseling.
-These are some of the most common questions women have before starting counseling for burnout.
+These are some of the most common questions people have before starting counseling for burnout.

 How do you know counseling will help?

 I could give you some crap about how great therapy is and there’s no way it won’t work.
 But that’s not my style.
 What I can tell you is that what you’ve been doing isn’t working.
 It’s time to try something else.
-I can also tell you that at a minimum, counseling will give you at least 50 minutes every week that someone will give you undivided attention.
+I can also tell you that at a minimum, counseling gives you 50 minutes every week that someone will give you their full attention.
 If nothing else, you can vent about all the demands in your life without worrying about hurt feelings.

 What does counseling for burnout look like?